 Dress appropriately.
 Clothing is designed to keep you cool and to wick sweat away, not expose your assets (even if you have been working hard to attain them).
 There’s nothing wrong with dressing in a way that gives you confidence and makes you feel good about yourself.
 But there’s also no need to put on a show.
 “By wearing too little, you can distract some people and intimidate others,” says Rickenbacher.
 Follow your club’s dress-code guidelines and make sure your clothing provides appropriate cover for your activity.
 Men, wear shirts that cover both chest and stomach (no half shirts); women, avoid skimpy shorts and tops not designed for stretching and bending.

 No pickups.
 Trying to score a date at the gym is a big no-no in Post’s book.
 Of course, the gym can be a great place to meet people who share your fitness interests, but most people are there to sweat, not flirt.
 See someone interesting?
 Wait until that person is at the juice bar or walking out the door to strike up a conversation.

-Colds are not cool.
+Stay home when you’re sick.
 Exercise probably won’t hurt your cold if your symptoms are above the neck, but you can easily spread your germs and do some real damage to others.
 Do everyone a favor and avoid the club when you’re infectious.